 These Blondies are for those days when you want a treat that tastes incredible without having to do all of the incredibly hard work.
 They’re for those days when you don’t have the patience to measure out a ton if ingredients, you don’t want to mess up and wash a bunch of dishes and you don’t care if you get white chocolate all over your fingers.
 For those days, these bars are perfect.

 Usually Cake Batter Blondie recipes call for boxed cake mix but you won’t need it for this one.
-If you do like baking with cake mix though you can check out this 4 Ingredient Cookie Recipe made with yellow cake mix and this 4 Ingredient Chocolate Cookie Recipe made with chocolate cake mix.
+If you do like baking with cake mix though you can check out my cake mix recipes.

 I used this Chocolate Chip Cookie Blondie Recipe as a base.
 It’s so easy to make and completely adaptable.
 I must say though (and I can’t believe I’m about to say this but) I prefer the Cake Batter Blondies over the Chocolate Chip ones.
 Yes, they’re that good.